 “Graveyard Shift” Cleans up Cemetery

-Marietta’s American Legion Post 29 has a volunteer team known as the Graveyard Shift.
-It consists of veterans and family members who have been maintaining the Shiloh Cemetery in Cobb County.
+Marietta’s American Legion Post 29’s volunteer team known as the Graveyard Shift consists of veterans and family members who maintain the Shiloh Cemetery in Cobb County.
 Whether mowing, cutting away overgrown bushes, or trimming weeds around the gravestones, the Graveyard Shift is dedicated to its community and the veterans who have served.

-“Burial places are important reminders of a community’s history,” said Melissa.
+“Burial places are important, visible reminders of a community’s history,” said Beaudin.
 “They are public records of our roots.
 And their condition speaks to our pride of place.
+They show that people, generation after generation, continue on in the face of many adversities.
 If we don’t value our past, why would we fight to ensure our future?”

 Legion Post 29’s veterans are committed to supporting their fellow veterans and recognizing their service.
-Remember our veterans and get involved.
+Victoria encourages us to remember our veterans and get involved.